ohmg-dev/OldInsuranceMaps/docs/docs/georeferencing-process.md

 # Overview of Steps

+!!! note
+    These steps are best carried out on a laptop/desktop computer, though a nimble mobile user should be able to perform them as well.

 In this application, the entire georeferencing process comprises three sequential steps, each with its own tool interface:

 1. [Preparation (Splitting)](#preparation-splitting)